-1 A student may also choose to use this course to meet a General Education requirement.

-2 Because of possible double counting between General Education and the major, the actual total can be reduced to 129-130 credits.
+- This course meets a General Education requirement. - Because of possible double counting between General Education and the major, the actual total can be reduced to 129-130 credits. - In order to meet requirements for endorsements and duel majors this number is subject to change.
+Students should consult with their advisor.

-Note: Students must earn a grade of C or better in each content area or education course in the major (BIO, CHE, EDU, GEL, MAT, PHY).
+Students must earn a grade of C or better in each content area or education course in the major (BIO, CHE, EDU, GEL, MAT, PHY).
 Courses with grades of C- or lower must be repeated.